-Technical strategies aim to predict future prices on the basis of past developments.
-All that the technical analyst is interested in is the price, and news, or data have no bearing on his decisions.
-In this article we will examine some of the basic concepts behind technical strategies, and will attempt to summarize the main tools used by technical traders in breaking down price patterns.
+Forex technical analysis strategies aim to predict future prices on the basis of past developments.
+All that the technical analyst is interested is in the price, and news or data have no bearing on their decisions.
+In this article we will examine some of the basic concepts behind forex technical analysis strategies, and will attempt to summarize the main tools used by technical traders in breaking down price patterns.

 1. Identify the type of the market and the type of the trade

 Needless to say, the first step in technical analysis must be the identification of the market with which the trader is interacting.
-After that he must determine the time period of the trade he will enter.
-What kind of charts will the trader use for his trade?
+After that they must determine the time period of the trade they will enter.
+What kind of charts will the trader use for their trade?
 Will it be a monthly trade, or an hourly one?
 If it’s a monthly trade, there’s no need to worry about the hourly changes in the price, provided that the strategy regards the present value as an acceptable monthly entry or exit point.
-Conversely, if the trade is for the short term, the trader may desire to examine charts of longer periods to gain an understanding of the bigger picture which may guide him with respect to his stop loss or take profit orders.
+Conversely, if the trade is for the short term, the trader may desire to examine charts of longer periods to gain an understanding of the bigger picture which may guide them with respect to their stop loss or take profit orders.

 The trader will use trend lines, oscillators, and visual identification to determine the type of market that the price action is presenting.
 Strategies in a flat, ranging, or trending market are bound to contrast strongly with each other, and it is not possible to identify a useful strategy without first filtering the tools on the basis of the market’s character.
 Once this is done, and the time frame of the trade is determined, the second stage is –